-Forensic accounting requires accountants to reconfigure a company's financial information when some information is missing or not available to review.
-The goal of forensic accounting is to gather all available documentation and accurately and comprehensively record all credit, debit and cash transactions in financial statements.
+Forensic accounting is used to investigate the financial records of individuals or businesses.
+It can require accountants to recreate financial information when some information is missing or not available to review.
+The goal of forensic accounting is to gather all available documentation and accurately and comprehensively account for all transactions in financial statements.
 These professionals often work on legal cases involving fraud, claims and disputes.

 Public accounting refers to businesses that provide accounting advice to clients based on their needs.
 They can work in auditing, assist with tax returns, consult on procedures tailored to the installation of technology or computer programs and provide legal advice.

 Governmental accountants manage the financial planning and allocation of resources to departments within a local, state or federal government.
 This type of accounting has standards that must comply with the Governmental Accounting Standards Board (GASB), which is responsible for developing consistent accounting procedures for local and state governments.
 Federal employees will comply with the Federal Accounting Standards Advisory Board (FASAB).
 Governmental accountants will also monitor a government's budget and allocate funds appropriately.

 Although these different types of accounting focus on different aspects of business or even different types of businesses, all of these fields:

 Follow certain standards